seenthattinker/Conceptinero/projects/roboRep/roboRep.md

 we found we required articulation based on what is happening during the operation.
-We had to be able to point at different parts, describe them, how to assemble and use them, define conditions under which devices get used, and which ones do not.
+We had to be able to point at different parts, describe them, how to assemble and use them, define conditions under which devices get used, and which ones don't.

 Cameras